 Here are some pros of choosing Vanguard to manage your investments:

-- No-fee ETFs: Trading Vanguard ETFs is free.
-Many competitors charge a per-trade fee, so this can save you a bundle.
+No-fee ETFs: There are no costs to trade Vanguard ETFs.
+Many competitors charge a per-trade fee for ETFs so this can save you a bundle.
 ETFs are a great way to diversify your portfolio.
-Remember that you can’t buy or sell the same ETF more than 25 times a year.
+Keep in mind that you can’t buy or sell the same ETF more than 25 times in a year.

 The Cons